ZewenShen/hdp/PROGRESS.md

 ### Why option prices at the middle of interval are far more accurate than ones at the end
 Same idea as the Monte-Carlo method for highly out-of-money options.

+# 10.29
+Continue writing the thesis.
+Finish the writing of n-d case.
+Found a bug related to FFT and characteristic function in the thesis on Monday.